 Your Current Organization

-Your best bet to find an area in need of improvement is your current job.
-Take a look at the things that drive you crazy – how could you study and fix the problem?
+To find an organization in need of improvement, seek no further than your current job.
+Take a look at the things that drive you mad – how could you study and fix the problem?
 What about your colleagues?
 Are they experiencing any issues you could help with?

 If you do not have such relationships, there is no time like the present to forge them.